-3. The area devoted to recreational vehicle storage must be on a hard, improved surface as required for vehicle parking areas.
+3. The area devoted to recreational vehicle storage must be on a hard surfaced, all-weather dustless material; pervious paving is encouraged and may also be used.
+Gravel is prohibited.

 4. There is no limit on the storage of recreational vehicle within fully enclosed structures.
 Temporary storage tents do not meet the requirement of a fully enclosed structure.